gkellogg/sparql-grammar/README.md

 * Implements a complete lexical analyzer for the [SPARQL 1.0][] [grammar][] (a full parser is in the works).
 * Compatible with Ruby 1.8.7+, Ruby 1.9.x, and JRuby 1.4/1.5.
+* Supports Unicode query strings both on Ruby 1.8.x and 1.9.x.

 Examples
 --------